pkrumins/catonmat.net/readme.txt

     * SimpleJSON for JSON.
     * jQuery     for AJAX and visual effects.

+2010.01.30:
+    * added comment count and publish time for articles and comments 2010.01.29:
+    * added categories
 2010.01.28:
     * short-urls /p/ now fully work
     * code style changes